Eight Reasons You’re Still Not Making Money

 Changes include better buying practices, a more-focused state of mind, and steady promotions.
 With that, you’ll notice sales arriving slowly and then at a fast pace if you plant seeds now.

-Here are eight of the biggest shortcomings to change.
+Here are biggest shortcomings for you to change.

 Not going after bigger accounts.